The world of personal lending can be overwhelming and with so many different options available, choosing the right one can be challenging.

 What is a personal loan?

 This type of loan is more suited if you want to take out smaller amounts to suit your needs.
-This prevents overborrowing and they are usually between £1,000 and £35,000 with a typical repayment term between one to five years.
+This prevents overborrowing and they are usually between £1,000 and £35,000 with a typical repayment term between one to seven years.

 What’s the difference between secured and unsecured personal finance?